scottnonnenberg/eslint-plugin-thehelp/doc/no_array_mutation.md

 # Rule: `thehelp/no-array-mutation`

 Arrays in javascript are hugely useful.
-However, it's all to easy to modify them.
+However, it's all too easy to modify them.
 Some array methods mutate even if you might not expect them to:

 ```javascript
 arr.sort(compareFn); # invalid